-At camp Jesse helped start a program to teach American Sign Language to the campers and staff.
-At work he offered to help his manager, Clara Alves, learn sign language to better communicate with him, customers and other employee who are hard of hearing.
+At camp, Jesse helped start a program to teach American Sign Language to the campers and staff.
+At work, he offered to help his manager, Clara Alves, learn sign language to better communicate with him, customers, and other employees who are hard of hearing.

 As a thank you for what he has gained, the Springfield resident has spoken at public events as an Easterseals ambassador.
 He also served as a team captain and volunteer at Easterseals Walk With Me fundraisers.

 “My youth leadership experience made me more aware of how people perceive me on the job,” he said.
 “As a result, I’m more aware of my moods and the importance of being focused, positive and helpful.”